How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Macedonia

-The Macedonians have preserved the rite of Dodola to this day, aimed at spelling rain.
+The Macedonians have preserved to this day the Dodola ritual, aimed at conjuring rain.
 The Macedonians sing songs that begin with a prayer for rain and then describe its fall.

-During the drought, the inhabitants of Polissya mourned the mythical drowned Makarka, stirring the water in the well with sticks and crying: “Makarko-son, get out of the water, pour tears over the holy land!”
+During a drought, the inhabitants of Polesie mourned the mythical drowned Makarka, stirring the water in the well with sticks and crying: “Makarko-son, get out of the water, spill your tears over the holy land!”

-Paparuda - (rum. paparuda) - a rite of calling rain of pagan origin in Romania, performed in the spring and during a severe drought.
+Paparuda - (Romanian paparuda) is a rain-making ritual of pagan origin in Romania, performed in the spring and during severe drought.
 The name comes from the name of the Slavic goddess Perperuna (Dodola).

-During the ceremony, a girl in a skirt woven from vines and thin branches dances in the village streets, stopping at each house, and the owners pour water on her.
+During the ritual, a girl in a skirt woven from vines and thin branches dances on the village streets, stopping at each house, and the owners pour water on her.

-Text - if anyone can pronounce it correctly, I think - the result is guaranteed ...)
+The text - if anyone can pronounce it correctly, I think the result is guaranteed...)

 Paparudă, rudă,